Skip to content

 For example, x y - z describes an instruction that grabs two values x and y from the stack, with y at the top of the stack and x second to the top, and then pushes the result z onto the stack.
 Notice that other values deeper down the stack are not accessed.

-That notation omits the type info and only implicitly describes the state of stack registers, so for the following examples we’ll use a different one, combining the notions of parameters and return values with the stack notation like this:
+This notation omits type information and only implicitly describes the state of stack registers, so for the following examples we’ll use a different one, combining the notions of parameters and return values with the stack notation like this:

 // The types of parameters